 First, it is important to understand what your product or service features are versus their benefits.

 A feature is an aspect of your product, whereas a benefit is an outcome a customer will get from using the product.
 For example, a feature of gummy multivitamins sell is that they are raspberry flavored.
 A benefit of the gummy multivitamins is that they are easy to consume and digest to get into the system better.
 To be customer-centric, you want to focus on benefits more than features.

-Highlight a more healthy lifestyle
+Highlight more healthy Brand Creative lifestyle

 With the concerns of certain people being more susceptible to COVID-19 due to underlying or higher-risk health conditions, people are even more concerned with being healthy than they already were before the pandemic.

 By highlighting how your health brand’s products will help and encourage consumers to have an overall healthier lifestyle, people will pay attention.
 Showcase the health benefits customers will receive when they use your product or service, so they feel good and confident in their purchase for their overall health.